babinskiy/libvirt-exporter/README.md

+> Project forked from https://github.com/Tinkoff/libvirt-exporter just to be used for my needs
+> in more convenient way.
+No any significant changes are planned.

 # Prometheus libvirt exporter

-Docker image is available at [dockerhub](https://hub.docker.com/r/alekseizakharov/libvirt-exporter).

  - `Dockerfile` - creates a docker container with dynamically linked libvirt-exporter.
 Make an image and run with `docker container run -p9177:9177 -v /var/run/libvirt:/var/run/libvirt yourcontainername`.
 Based on the latest golang:alpine.
  - `build-with` - builds dynamically linked libvirt-exporter in the container based on Dockerfile specified as an argument.
 Ex.: `build-with ./build_container/Dockerfile.ubuntu2004` will build libvirt-exporter for Ubuntu 20.04.